At a glance

 - Blood smears can reveal morulae (microcolonies of anaplasma) in circulating white blood cells.

-- Polymerase chain reaction is the most effective diagnostic test for anaplasmosis, which detects A. phagocytophilum DNA.
+- A polymerase chain reaction is the most effective diagnostic test for anaplasmosis, which detects A. phagocytophilum DNA.

 Anaplasmosis is a largely self-limiting infection, and your veterinarian may suggest a wait and see approach in cats who appear to be well.